Autism and Behavioural Science

 • Applicants with international transcripts must provide proof of the subject-specific requirements noted above and may be required to provide proof of language proficiency.
 Domestic applicants with international transcripts must be evaluated through the International Credential Assessment Service of Canada (ICAS) or World Education Services (WES).

-• IELTS-International English Language Testing Service (Academic) Overall band of 6.5 with a minimum of 6.0 in each band; OR TOEFL-Internet-based (iBT)-overall 88, with a minimum of 22 in each component: Reading: 22; Listening: 22; Speaking: 22; Writing: 22; OR Duolingo English Test (DET) Overall 115, minimums of 115 in Literacy and 90 in Production.
+• IELTS-International English Language Testing Service (Academic) Overall band of 6.5 with a minimum of 6.0 in each band; OR TOEFL-Internet-based (iBT)-overall 88, with a minimum of 22 in each component: Reading: 22; Listening: 22; Speaking: 22; Writing: 22; OR Duolingo English Test (DET) Overall 120, minimum of 120 in Literacy and no score below 105.

 To be eligible for the field placement, FAM0025 and FAM0026, students must:

-• Submit proof of valid Police Records Check for Service with the Vulnerable Sector (PRCSVS).
-This document is typically valid for one year (12 months).
+• Submit proof of valid Police Records check for Service with the Vulnerable Sector (PRCSVS).
+This document is typically valid for one year (12months).

 • Complete Non-Violent Crisis Intervention (NVCPI) training course.
 This certification is typically valid for one year (12 months).